1. Answers

 2. Check if a String Contains a Phrase in TypeScript

-To check if a string contains a specific phrase in TypeScript, you can use the includes method available on string objects.
-This method returns true if the string contains the specified substring, and false otherwise.
+To check if a string contains a specific phrase in TypeScript, you can use the includes method, which is available on string objects.
+This method is both simple and effective, returning true if the string contains the specified substring, and false otherwise.

-Here is a TypeScript program that demonstrates how to do this:
+Here is a TypeScript program that demonstrates how to perform this check:

 // Define the main string and the phrase to check